 It Shows Employees that You Respect Them

 You’re an adult.
 They’re an adult (or at least a young adult).
-Letting employees use their phones at work for valid, professional communication shows that you respect them and trust their judgement.
+Letting employees use their cell phone at work for valid, professional communication shows that you respect them and trust their judgement.
 Respect flows both ways — especially in the workplace — you gotta give a little to get a little.

 There is no reason to ban them,” he says.
 “What do I care what employees do with their mobile phones?
 Furthermore, if an employee is unable to use their mobile phone in the workplace, they will be more distracted because they are thinking about the ‘forbidden fruit’.
 Not having access to a mobile phone is more of a distraction than having access to it.